 In 2019- We fielded 6 candidates across the state in local city-council elections.
 We again had to petition registered voters within each district for hand-written signatures to be on the ballot in that district.

-For the 2020 Presidential Election- We have to petition for nearly 45,000 hand-written, verified signatures across the state by July 2020 to be on the Indiana ballot in November 2020.
-The Green Party likely won't officially nominate their Presidential candidate until July 2020, after petitions are due in Indiana.
+For the 2020 Presidential Election- We have to petition for nearly 45,000 hand-written, verified signatures of voters across the state by July 2020 to be on the Indiana ballot in November 2020.
+The Green Party of the United States won't officially nominate their Presidential candidate until July 11, 2020, after petitions are due in Indiana.
 Petitioning has been nearly impossible due to the COVID-19 pandemic, let alone the large number of signatures we needed to acquire.
 We are seeking relief from these requirements to be on the ballot.
 As it is now though, we're once again forced to have a write-in campaign for our Green presidential candidate (note- "Howie Hawkins" IS a valid registered write-in candidate.

 2019 Legislative Updates

 Senate Bill 571 progressed through the Indiana legislature to address ballot access laws for political parties in Indiana.
 This bill would have reduced the 2% threshold down to 0.5% for political parties to attain ballot access and be recognized as an official party with the state.
 It would have also redefined "major" and "minor" parties under a blanket "standard" political party.
 Former Indiana Green Party candidate, Dr. George Wolfe, testified to the Indiana Senate Elections Committee in support of this bill in January 2019.
 The bill was defeated in the state Senate on February 14, 2019, by a vote of 16-31.
 Read more here:

 Senate Bill 306 defines and permits Ranked Choice Voting in the state of Indiana.
 This bill never advanced in the Senate Elections Committee.